 Strategic Financial Management

 QUESTION 1

-Beta Ltd a furniture company specialises in the provision of office furniture to public sector organisations.
+Beta Ltd, a furniture company, specializes in providing office furniture to public sector organizations.
 The company is considering introducing a new product next year.

+Strategic Financial Management